About Laurie Ruettimann

-So I’ve done that for the past, Oh, my goodness, 13 years I’ve talked to large and small organizations.
-I’ll talk to anybody who wants to really elevate humanity and the workforce.
+So I've done that for the past, Oh, my goodness, 13 years I've talked to large and small organizations.
+I'll talk to anybody who wants to really elevate the workforce humanity

 Wow, that is wonderful.
 I'm sure that's been a roller coaster ride for you, right?

 Yes.
 Yeah, that's very accurate.
 You know, in the early days when social media was just this emerging tool, I would speak to HR professionals.
 And I would say you have the opportunity to connect not only locally but globally with people who are like-minded, people who have big ideas.

 So get on Twitter, get on Facebook, get on Instagram, get on linked in.
 And I was laughed out of the room.
 These HR professionals would say, Why do I need to be on these tools?
 I'm so busy, I've got things to do.
 And now we've done a 180 where community and connection is really the only thing that's going to get us through some of these large challenges, like a pandemic or even like global wealth inequality.

 So this message of connection, I think, is important now more than ever but it's always been important and it really doesn't matter what medium you use.
 You need to connect with people who have your back, who have your best interests at heart but also can challenge you, can push you to move a little bit forward.